olledejong/Playstation-5-AutoBuyer/README.md

 # Playstation 5 AutoBuyer | The Netherlands only

 ### !
-Autobuy functionality hardly worka anymore.
+Autobuy functionality hardly works anymore.
 I don't have the time to fix this any time soon !

 ![](resources/cli.PNG)